UnumID/Server-SDK-Typescript/README.md

 ```

 #### verifyEncryptedPresentation
-Verify a encrypted Presentation.
+Handles decrypting the encrypted presentation and verifies the signatures are valid.

-This is used in service behind the `/presentation` endpoint that needs to be defined according to [this](unum.id) spec which UnumID's SaaS forwards encrypted Presentations to.
-It handles decrypting the encrypted presentation and verifies the signature is valid.
+This is used in service behind the `/presentation` endpoint that needs to be defined according to [this](https://unumid.postman.co/workspace/Unum-ID-Team-Workspace~48b1f312-a6e6-4bcc-86a0-aa4bc37df9b4/api/09ad0ccd-c614-4d54-a1b4-ff9ae85b8449?version=c217a461-fc05-4476-a792-6c9163f2a198&tab=define) spec which UnumID's SaaS forwards encrypted Presentations to.

-**Important** Although this request is coming from UnumID's SaaS, UnumID never has access to the credentials within the presentation due to the encryption that only you can decrypt using the associated Verifier's `encryptionPrivateKey`.
+**Important** Although the mobile SDK sends the presentations directly to UnumID's SaaS, UnumID never has access to the credentials within the presentation.
+The mobile SDK encrypts all presentations with the presentation requesting verifier's public key, to which the requestor is the only ones with necessary decryption private key, the Verifier's `encryptionPrivateKey`, an attribute created with the registerVerifier call.

 Parameters